dafer45/TBTK/doc/Manual.md

 # Limiting algorithm specific details from spreading {#LimitingAlgorithmSpecificDetailsFromSpreading}
 Depending on the Model and the properties that are sought for, different solution methods are best suited to carry out different tasks.
-Sometimes it is not clear what the best method for the given task is and it is useful to be able to try different approaches for the same problem.
+Sometimes it is not clear what the best method for a given task is and it is useful to be able to try different approaches for the same problem.
 However, different algorithms can vary widely in their approach to solving a problem, and specifically vary widely in how they need the data to be represented in memory to carry out their tasks.
 Without somehow limiting these differences to a restricted part of the code the specific numerical details of a Solver easily spreads throughout the code and makes it impossible to switch one Solver for another without rewriting the whole code.

 In TBTK the approach to solving this problem is to provide a clear separation between the algorithm implemented inside the Solvers, and the specification of the Model and the extraction of properties.
-Solvers are therefore required to all accept a universal Model object and to internally convert it to whatever representation that is best suited to the algorithm.
+Solvers are therefore required to all accept a universal Model object and to internally convert it to whatever representation that is best suited for the algorithm.
 Solvers are then wrapped in PropertyExtractors which further limits the Solver specific details from spreading to other parts of the code.
 The idea is to limit the application developers exposure to the Solver as much as possible, freeing mental capacity to focus on the physical problem at hands.
 Nevertheless, a certain amount of method specific configurations are inevitable and the appropriate place to make such manipulations is through the Solver interface itself.